chshzh/nordic_wifi_latency_measurement/wifi_raw_and_udp_packets_latency_comparison.md

 ## Related Projects

-- `wifi_raw_tx_packet_latency`: Implementation of raw TX packet transmission with SoftAP support
+- `wifi_raw_packet_latency`: Implementation of raw packet transmission with SoftAP support
-- `wifi_udp_latency`: UDP-based latency measurement for comparison baseline
+- `wifi_udp_packet_latency`: UDP-based latency measurement for comparison baseline

 Both projects provide practical implementations for measuring and comparing the latency characteristics described in this document.